Dear Members,

 4. Disclosure on purchase by Company or giving of loans by it for

-purchase of its shares: NA
+purchase of its shares: NA 5.
+Buy back shares: NA 6.
+Disclosure about revision: NA

 7. Preferential Allotment of Shares: NA

-48. CORPORATE INSOLVENCY RESOLUTION PROCESS INITIATED UNDER THE
+45. CORPORATE INSOLVENCY RESOLUTION PROCESS INITIATED UNDER THE

 INSOLVENCY AND BANKRUPTCY CODE, 2016 (IBC):

-AND BANKRUPTCY CODE, 2016
+INSOLVENCY AND BANKRUPTCY CODE, 2016

-50. DETAILS OF DIFFERENCE BETWEEN VALUATION AMOUNT ON ONE TIME
+47. DETAILS OF DIFFERENCE BETWEEN VALUATION AMOUNT ON ONE TIME

-SETTLEMENT AND VALUATION WHILE AVAILING LOAN FROM BANKS AND FINANCIAL INSTITUTIONS:
+SETTLEMENT AND VALUATION WHILE AVAILING LOAN FROM BANKS AND FINANCIAL

-During the year under review, there has been no one time settlement of
+During the year under review, there has been no one-time settlement of

 loans taken from banks and financial institutions.

-PREFERENTIAL ISSUE ETC:
+ISSUE, PREFERENTIAL ISSUE ETC:

 During the year under review, company has not raised any funds from